prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

     $ source env/bin/activate       # enter the virtual environment
     (env)$ pip install pagd

-note that we are explicitly using python3.2 version because ``pagd`` works only with python-3.x.
+the example suggests python3.2, but you can use any later python3 version.
 Installing pagd_ package will provide you ``pagd`` command line script and as long as you are inside virtual environment the command will be available via `$PATH`.

 ``creating my blog layout``